-It was bittersweet when Kaia stopped nursing.
-I still didn’t enjoy nursing, but it was the end of this stage of my life.
-I had a hysterectomy when Kaia was only 5 months old to protect myself from ovarian cancer (my BRCA1 mutation gave me a 60% lifetime risk of ovarian cancer and I had known since 1999 that I’d get everything removed when I was done having babies).
+I still didn’t enjoy breastfeeding, but the end of this stage of my life brought sadness.
+My BRCA1 mutation gave me a 60% lifetime risk of ovarian cancer.
+Since my 1999 diagnosis, I been urged to get everything removed when I was done having babies.
+I had a full hysterectomy when Kaia was only 5 months old to protect myself.
 So, this was it.
 I would never feel this same closeness again.
 My babies would never need me the same way.
 I suddenly felt this suffocating realization that motherhood was whisking by too quickly.

-Two years ago today, I was on my way for a routine breast MRI (my lovely BRCA1 mutation gave me a roughly 85% lifetime risk of breast cancer and I had chosen to monitor things closely).
-This routine MRI changed the pace of things drastically when a 9mm lump was discovered in my left breast with a corresponding enlarged and abnormally-shaped lymph node.
+And now on to my breast decision.
+My lovely BRCA1 mutation gave me a roughly 85% lifetime risk of breast cancer, but I had chosen to monitor things closely rather than getting a prophylactic mastectomy.
+After pregnancy and breastfeeding, I was past due for my routine MRI.
+This MRI in November 2013 changed the pace of things dramatically when a 9mm lump was discovered in my left breast with a corresponding enlarged and abnormally-shaped lymph node.
 I was terrified.
 Pretty much every mammogram I’d ever had revealed something of concern, but this was worse.
-If this was cancer, it most likely had already spread through my lymph nodes.

 The biopsies were horrible, but fortunately there was no sign of cancer.
-I won’t go into detail, but I decided it was time to just get this over with.
-I was going to get a prophylactic mastectomy.
-You don’t fully understand the emotional attachment you have for a body part like these breasts who nourished three beautiful babies until you have to say goodbye.
-And if there ever was something sexual about my breasts, that was all over now.
+Facing pretty much constant preventative procedures moving forward, I decided it was time to get a prophylactic mastectomy.
+If there ever was something sexual about my breasts, that was all over now.

 The mastectomy and reconstruction process were an absolute nightmare.
-Finally, at a year and a half post op, I can sleep on my left side again with only mild discomfort.
-I still get shooting pain as nerves regenerate, I’ve got bony cavities where the implants have settled away from my chest wall, my chest looks ridiculous when I try to lift anything heavy, my nipples look like they are trying to smell my armpits, and worst of all, I can’t feel hugs.
+This breast decision had taken several very painful turns.
+It took a year and a half before I could sleep on my left side again.
+I still get shooting pain as nerves regenerate and I’ve got bony cavities where the implants have settled away from my chest wall.
+My chest looks ridiculous when I try to lift anything heavy.
+My nipples look like they are trying to smell my armpits.
+And worst of all, I can’t feel hugs.
 It’s like there is a pillow between me and anyone that I hug.
-My poor breasts!

-As I continue to deal with this loss of my womanhood, I wish I could have enjoyed breastfeeding my babies more and at the very least, I wish I hadn’t been so ashamed to take care of them in public.
+As I continue to deal with this breast decision and loss of my womanhood, I wish I could have enjoyed breastfeeding my babies more.
+At the very least, I wish I hadn’t been so ashamed to take care of them in public.
 I sat on bathroom floors, snuck away into dark rooms at parties, even covered up in my own house so that I wouldn’t risk offending anyone.
 Those were stolen moments and I want to do my part to end this stigma.

-I care very much about helping in the breastfeeding movement and I would never want someone who couldn’t breastfeed (or even just didn’t want to) to feel badly.
+I love being part of this breastfeeding movement, but I would never want someone who doesn’t breastfeed to feel badly.
 This isn’t some “breast is best” commentary.
 I realize the many benefits of breast milk, but I also realize that we are all different and our love is not defined by sticking to arbitrary rules and expectations.
-I sometimes wonder if resigning myself to bottle feeding might have been healthier for my relationships with my babies given the D-MER issues.
+Given the D-MER issues, I sometimes wonder if resigning myself to bottle feeding might have been healthier for my relationships with my babies.
 I don’t regret my decisions as I was doing the best I could with what information I had at the time.
 And like every mom reading this, everything I did was with my children’s best interests at heart.